daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 <br><br>
 In a tooling-enabled world, integrating AI well in commercial use-cases largely comes down to the communication and execution of the right strategy.
 Here are a few lessons I’ve learned applying Smart Integration to develop AI solutions that people love.
 <br><br>
-* ** Definitions: AI refers to Artificial Intelligence, a sub-field of computer science and data science that concerns the crafting of machine learning (ML) models for certain predictive tasks.
+* **Definitions**: AI refers to Artificial Intelligence, a sub-field of computer science and data science that concerns the crafting of machine learning (ML) models for certain predictive tasks.
 These include predicting the next word in a text, recommending friends on a social media platform, recognizing hate speech or misinformation online, translating between languages, etc., the list of use-cases is steadily growing.
 Here, we will refer to AI and ML interchangeably and synonymously.
 Often they are combined: AI/ML.

 ## Lesson 1: On scoping use-cases: Know when AI is right (or wrong) pre-development